CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/easy-wp-smtp/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fixed potential issue with passwords that had special characters.
+* Check if variables are set before interacting with them (removes PHP notices when WP debug mode is enabled) (thanks to rubas and matward).
+* Test email message body is no longer having excess slashes inserted (thanks to tdcsforeveryone).
+* Added option for plugin to block ALL emails if Domain Check option enabled and domain check fails (thanks to erikmolenaar).

+= 1.3.0 =
+* Plugin will display an error message if log file is not writeable when "Clear Log" is clicked.
+* Actual SMTP password is replaced by a gag on the settings page.
+* Fixed minor bug in Reply-To option handling (thanks to arildur).
+* Some improvements in developers-related options (thanks to erikmolenaar).

+= 1.2.9 =
+* Added additional setting option to deal with email aliases (thanks to bradclarke365).
+* Fixed "Reply-To" option wasn't saving if it is blank.

+= 1.2.8 =
+* New settings option to specify a reply-to email address.
+* There is a new settings option to enable debug logging.

+= 1.2.7 =
+* Added extra debug info (when test email function is used).
+This debug info will show more details if anything fails.
+This will be helpful to debug SMTP connection failure on your server.

 = 1.2.6 =
 * Some special characters in the password field were getting removed when the text sanitization was done.
 This has been improved.